Gyros: Name

 In Greek, "gyros" is a nominative singular noun, but the final 's' is often interpreted in English usage as plural, leading to the singular back-formation "gyro".
 The standard Greek and English pronunciation is /el/.
 Some English speakers pronounce it /ˈdʒaɪroʊ/, because the word is a heteronym of the related word "gyro".

 In Athens and other parts of southern Greece, the skewered meat dish elsewhere called souvlaki is known as kalamaki, while souvlaki is a term used generally for gyros, and similar dishes.
 In other regions, for example in Thessaloniki, gyros only refers to the meat on the spit, and what English speakers refer to as a "gyros wrap" is called a (σάντουιτς).

-Similar dishes
+Related dishes

-Gyros is made in a manner similar to other dishes such as the Arab shawarma, Canadian donair, Mexican al pastor, and the Turkish döner kebab.
+Gyros is similar to other dishes such as the Arab shawarma, Canadian donair, and Mexican al pastor, all of which are derived from the Turkish doner kebab.